The Neapolitan Struscio

 (alias via Roma).
 The churches you were supposed to visit

-to show humility included, for example, San Ferdinando; yet, that church
+to show off your humility included, for example, San Ferdinando; yet, that church

 is right across from the fine Gambrinus